top of page

 Pay close attention to the Event announcement: it may include special requirements, instructions, or information that could help you develop your entry.

-You should create your own characters, settings, and situations for your entry.
-Event announcements are provided as examples and are the judges' original work.
+Create your own characters, settings, and situations for your entry.
+Event announcements including characters, settings, and situations are provided as examples (unless otherwise stated) and are the administrators' original work.

 We update this list regularly.
 Events marked "New Event!" have never been used in a Writer's Games portion before.